hpc/charliecloud/doc/ch-image_desc.rst

    $ ch-image [...] build-cache [...]

-Print basic information about the cache: number of entries (commits), number of files, disk space used, number of named and unnamed branches, number of state IDs, etc.
+Print information about the cache, including some Charliecloud and Git statistics as well as Git settings.

 If any of the following options are given, do the corresponding operation before printing.
 Multiple options can be given, in which case they happen in